danieldimbarre/danieldimbarre/README.md

 ## Hi, I'm Daniel

-- I’m currently learning Rust Developement
+- I’m currently learning Golang Developement
 - I’m currently working in [...]

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.*